 This internationally recognised award develops skills, potential and participation in the community.
 Students will be guided through the award section of service, skills and physical activity, and are encouraged to fulfil section requirements independently.
 Students will complete an 'Adventurous Journey' as part of the award requirements.

-Expression of interest forms can be obtained from the Robina State High School website and returned via email.
+Expression of Interest forms can be obtained here and returned via email.
 Applicants will need to attach copies of the two most recent report cards with their application.
 Student behaviour and effort reports will be taken into consideration when positions are offered.
 We encourage all interested students to apply for a position in this challenging and rewarding program.

 What do students have to say about the program?